b-pardi/ai-flappy-bird/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
-Make sure to adhere to the code style and include tests for any new features.
+Make sure to adhere to the code style and add plenty of descriptive comments/documentation.